LauraRomanGonzalez/CS625-Project-Files/HW1-report.md

 I will use an 'git pull' to pull the updated files with Sammy's picture back to my local drive.

 ### Q3 - Animal Image

-# My Dog
-Picture of my dog Sammy:
+#Picture of my dog Sammy:

 <img src="Sammy.jpeg" height="250" alt="This is a picture of my dog.">